mapbender/mapbender-documentation/en/functions/search/search_router.rst

         fillColor: '#800000'
         fillOpacity: 0.5

-With this configuration the search in the application looks like this:
+With this configuration, the search in the application will look like this:

 .. image:: ../../../figures/search_router_example_search.png
      :scale: 80